kubeflow/website/content/en/docs/components/katib/user-guides/hp-tuning/configure-algorithm.md

         )
 ```

-### Package Algorithm Service as Docker Image
+### Build Docker Image for Algorithm Service

-You should build Docker image from your Algorithm service, for that add a new Docker image under
+You should build Docker image for your Algorithm service, for that add a new Docker image under
 `cmd/suggestion`, for example: [cmd/suggestion/hyperopt](https://github.com/kubeflow/katib/tree/6f372f68089c0a01d2c06e98489557a88e5a7183/cmd/suggestion/hyperopt/v1beta1).
-The new GRPC server should serve in port **6789**.
+The new gRPC server should serve in port **6789**.

 After that you can build Docker image from your algorithm: